dirusulixes/test-site/src/sections/about.md

 <p align="center"><b>Venue</b></p>

-Greenwich Campus, University of Greenwich, London.
+The conference with be held at <a href="https://www.gre.ac.uk/about-us/campus/greenwich">Greenwich Campus, University of Greenwich, London</a>.

 Greenwich Campus sits on a World Heritage Site and is located in the heart of Greenwich, south-east London.
 The campus is surrounded by historical landmarks and Greenwich Park.
 Both the Stockwell Street Building and the Old Royal Naval College complex will host conference events.